 Joel represents individuals, small businesses, and large corporations in lawsuits and arbitration proceedings against corporations and professionals in various industries.
 Joel's plaintiff clients have usually sustained substantial economic losses.
 Some of Joel's representative plaintiff clients include individuals who have suffered investment losses, individuals and corporations in business disputes, similarly-situated individuals and businesses who have sustained monetary losses as a result of the same or similar unlawful business practices and statutory violations (e.g., class actions), and individuals who have sustained serious injuries as a result of negligence.

-Joel also represents the interests of large corporations, small businesses, and professionals in lawsuits and arbitration proceedings.
+Joel also represents the interests of large corporations, small businesses, and professionals who have been sued in lawsuits and arbitration proceedings.
 The disputes at issue typically involve securities, investments, insurance products, intellectual property, commercial contracts, business ventures, books of business, and consumer and business products.
-Some of Joel's representative defense clients include, or have included, inter-dealer brokers (ICAP Securities), retail securities brokerage firms (JHS Capital), retailers and wholesalers of products, distributors of aircraft hardware and components (Aero Supply USA), and various insurance companies and their insureds.
+Some of Joel's representative defense clients include, or have included, inter-dealer brokers, retail securities brokerage firms, retailers and wholesalers of products, distributors of aircraft hardware and components, and various insurance companies and their insureds.

 LOCAL COUNSEL AND CO-COUNSEL

 In light of his thorough familiarity with all Florida federal and state courts, Joel frequently serves as local counsel for out-of-state lawyers and law firms.
 In his role as local counsel, Joel provides guidance and input on custom, procedure, and substantive law in Florida.
 Joel also serves as co-counsel on large, complex matters that require additional legal work and resources.